repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### The Opposite Of a Containment Reference must not be a Containment Reference

-* The containment references of an ecore (meta) model define the future syntax tree of a model instance.
+* The containment references of an ecore (meta) model define the syntax tree of a model instance.
-* Optionally, to a containment reference an opposed reference can be drafted.
+* Optionally, to a containment reference an opposite reference can be defined.
 * This reference is called container reference.
 * A container reference may not be defined as containment reference at the same time.
-* In other words, opposed containment references may not exist.
+* In other words, opposite containment references may not exist.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/Folie30.PNG" target="_blank">